Cellular-Nanoscience-Group/.github/profile/README.md

   ---

-### Do I always have to update my fork with all changes from the main branch?
+### Do I always have to update my code with all changes from the main branch?
 No :) Git has a really nice cherry-picking feature that allows you to incorporate only specific commits from the updated main branch or even another fork without merging everything.
 <br>Selective merging from the main branch without affecting other custom modifications:
 ```